-TEMP - R1 Temporary and Military Training Activities and Emergency Management Training
+TEMP - R1 Temporary and Military Training Activities and Emergency Management Training ----------- --

 - 1. These are for a maximum of 31 consecutive days per year (excluding set up and pack down activities); - 2.
-No permanent structures are erected unless they are lawfully established in accordance with relevant zone and overlay chapter rules in this Plan; - No earthworks are undertaken except where they are in accordance with relevant Earthworks and overlay chapter rules (or resource consent is obtained for the earthworks); and - 4.
-These do not occur on a Site or Area of Significance to Māori identified in Schedule Three.
+No permanent structures are erected unless they are lawfully established in accordance with relevant zone and overlay chapter rules in this Plan; - 3.
+There is no outdoor artificial lighting during the tāiko/Westland petrel breeding season, from 1 November to 15 January - 4.
+No earthworks are undertaken except where they are in accordance with relevant Earthworks and overlay chapter rules (or resource consent is obtained for the earthworks); and - 5.
+These do not occur on a Site or Area of Significance to Māori identified in Schedule Three or Significant Natural Area identified in Schedule Four.